Wrap Up Reflection

 What is Next?

-Throughout this Unit, you iterated on your robot build, practiced your driver skills, and used VEXcode EXP to create a project to compete in the Ring Leader Competition, as you learned about:
+Throughout this Unit, you designed a robot and practiced your driver skills to compete in Up and Over, as you learned about:

 In this next Lesson, you will learn about how all of these concepts and skills are used in different careers!